organicmaps/organicmaps/api/android/README.md

 We support PendingIntent interaction (just like Android native NotificationManager does).
-You should specify ID for each point to diftiguish it leter, and PentingIntent that MapsWithMe will send back to your application when user press "More Info" button :
+You should specify ID for each point to distinguish it later, and PentingIntent that MapsWithMe will send back to your application when user press "More Info" button :

     // Here is how to pass points with ID ant PendingIntent